wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2014-02-15 v4.2 =
+* added teams andmatches for the soccer-world-championship 2014 (Thanks to Dieter Pfenning for all your work)
+* made many functions pluggable (you can overwrite them from within e.g. functions.php)
+* you can now store icons in YourThemefolder/wp-championship/icons
+* you can now store xwp-championship.css in YourThemefolder/wp-championship/ too
+* you can now override cs_stats.php ,cs_groupstats.php and cs_matchstats.php if you place a file with the same name in YourThemefolder/wp-championship/
+* removed jquery.dimensions enqueue since it is part of jquery now
+* removed old icons

 = 2013-10-23 v4.1 =
 * fixed adding a match to the final round